ethanhenry3/CS330-Final-Project/README.md

 The language I used to build the executable was Python as it is what I am most proficient in.
 The code is very simplistic and easy to Build and Run.
 You mentioned in class the Python code did not need a Build explanation; however, I will do my best to explain it.
 This was how I tested it on MacOS, as I don't have Windows or Linux avaliable to me.
 1. Navigate to the directory
 2. Type `cd` plus the name of the directory where the file is located
-3. Type `python3 CS330Project.py` (Python3 may change depending on the python version you have)
+3. Type `python3 CS330Project.py` or `UserInputCode.py`(Python3 may change depending on the python version you have)
 4. Done

 ## Generate Unit Test Coverage